hungsu/digital_garden/src/site/notes/Slow news movement.md

 Government funded news, or [[Private/State media\|State media]] is funded by taxpayers, so occasionally locks access to geographic IP ranges.

+- [Symmetry Magazine](https://www.symmetrymagazine.org/) focuses on particle physics and is funded by the US Department of Energy.

 ## Other's opinions